Rit07/Flood_risk_assessment/README.md

 A raster-based flood risk assessment pipeline that runs on real GeoTIFF imagery and a shapefile Area-of-Interest (AOI).
-It maps flood inundation from a DEM, extracts flood extent from before/after satellite scenes, and combines the result with land cover into a multi-criteria risk map — all clipped to your AOI and written back out as georeferenced GeoTIFFs you can open in QGIS or ArcGIS.
+It maps flood inundation from a DEM, extracts flood extent from before/after satellite scenes, and combines the result with land cover into a multi-criteria risk map — all clipped to AOI and written back out as georeferenced GeoTIFFs you can open in QGIS or ArcGIS.

 This module is the applications capstone of the wider remote-sensing pipeline: